Henry Bodenham

 Henry Bodenham (1511/12 – 1573), of Ebbesborne Wake, Wiltshire, was an English politician.

-He was a Member (MP) of the Parliament of England for Wiltshire in 1555 and for Wilton in 1559.
+He was a member (MP) of the parliament of England for Wiltshire in 1555 and for Wilton in 1559.

-Notable accomplishments include serving Boulogne under Sir Tomas Poynings in 1545 and investigating allegations of embezzlement at South Newton in February of 1546.
+Notable accomplishments include serving in Boulogne under Sir Tomas Poynings in 1545 and investigating allegations of embezzlement at South Newton in February 1546.

 On 1 October 1555, he became a knight of the shire with the help of the Earl of Pembroke.